 - Schwartz JR, Marsh RG, Draelos ZD.
 Zinc and skin health: overview of physiology and pharmacology.
 Dermatol.
 Surg.
 2005;31:837-47.

-- Kocdor H, Ates H, Aydin S. Zinc supplementation induces apoptosis and enhances antitumor efficacy of docetaxel in non-small-cell lung cancer.
+- Kocdor H, Ates H, Aydin S. Zinc supplementation induces apoptosis and enhances antitumor efficacy in non-small-cell lung cancer.
 Drug Des Devel Ther.
 2015 Jul 27;9:3899-909.

 - Deutsche Gesellschaft für Ernährung Zink - empfohlene Zufuhr